pauldmccarthy/fsleyes/userdoc/overview.rst

    :align: center

+.. sidebar:: Which *Settings* menu corresponds to which view?

+             Every FSLeyes view panel is given a name and a number so that it can be uniquely identified.
+The *Settings* sub-menu for each open view is given the same name and number.
+If you have more than one view panel open, you will be able to see the name and number for each panel on its title bar.

 When you open a new view, a sub-menu for that view is added to the *Settings* menu.
 This sub-menu contains some actions that can be executed on the view, and also contains a list of all the controls which can be added to the